gneu42/Blobifier-Lite/README.md

 # **BLOBIFIER - LITE**
 ## **For Voron 2.4 350mm only**

+**This mod is specifically made for my setup.
+It may not work with your setup.
+Use it with caution.**
 * This version of blobifer don't use  :
    * the servo
    * the tray